 - Gregory's dedicated staff fincludes the House Dean, Faculty Director, two House Fellows (also faculty), 9 Graduate Associates, 3 undergraduate Resident Advisors, our House Coordinator, and a sizable band of undergraduate Managers.
 Check out our staff page for bio/photos.

-- Gregory has two extremely active, prestigious residential programs: Film Culture and Modern Languages.
-The Modern Languages Program (MLP) has five set language houses: Arabic, Chinese, French, German and Spanish.
+- Gregory has two extremely active, prestigious program communities: Film Culture and Modern Languages.
+The Modern Languages Program (MLP) has four set language houses this fall: Chinese, French, German and Spanish.
 Our transfer students are extremely welcome to participate in either program!